The Debasement of Important Words

 The Christianity that shuts others out, whether they be gay, Muslim, other denominations, or nonbelievers, doesn’t fit the Christ who went into mobs to preach.
 You didn’t need your ticket punched by anybody to listen to him.

-And those who say we should let thousands die because of the possibility that some few might be risk to us are not following the Christ who put His own life at risk so that we might have life.
+And those who say we should let thousands die because of the possibility that some few might be a risk to us are not following the Christ who put His own life at risk so that we might have life.

 Based on the accounts in the New Testament, Christians are not exclusive, not defensive, and not worshipping for the money.